Skip to Content

 Age-Related Hearing Loss

-Age-related hearing loss overview
+Age-related hearing loss is common

 Age-related hearing loss, or presbycusis, is a common condition where hearing deteriorates gradually over time.
 It typically affects higher frequencies and worsens with age.
 Factors include genetics, noise exposure, and changes in the inner ear.